JosephDuffy/update-xcode-version-action/README.md

 `update-xcode-version-action` is a GitHub actions that utilises [`xcutils`](https://github.com/JosephDuffy/xcutils) to automate the creation of pull requests when a new Xcode version is available (on GitHub actions).

-It can be configured to update an Xcode project, GitHub actions workflow files, or both.
+It can be configured to update GitHub actions workflow files and create a pull request with the changes.

-Thanks to `xcutils` versions can be specified as `latest`, `beta`, `last-minor`, etc., allowing for a single configuration to continue working without the need for extra tweaking.
-You can think of your versions specification as a lock file for Xcode versions.
+Thanks to `xcutils` [versions can be specified as `latest`, `beta`, `last-minor`, etc.](https://github.com/JosephDuffy/xcutils#version-specifiers), allowing for a single configuration to continue working without the need for extra tweaking. **You can think of your versions specification as a lock file for Xcode versions**.

+## Configuration

+Xcode versions are configured using a yaml file.
+By default the action will look for a file at `.github/xcode-versions.yml`, but you can configure it to look elsewhere.

-For example, say you wish to always have the project use the latest Xcode, but you want to test on the next available beta and the last minor version, you can create a yaml file such as `.github/xcode-versions.yml`:
+For example to have a release workflow use the latest Xcode and tests to use the next available beta and the last minor version you can create a yaml file such as:

 ```yaml
 workflows: